Skip to main content

 Sliding Window Context Management+

-Automatically maintains a configurable window of recent messages.
-When the window is exceeded, older messages are compressed into a summary rather than dropped, preserving conversational context.
+Maintains a configurable window of recent messages.
+When exceeded, older messages are compressed into a running summary rather than dropped.
+Default window is 12 messages but configurable via environment variable.

 Use Case:

-A chatbot that maintains the last 20 messages in full while keeping a summary of the entire conversation history for context.
+A customer support chatbot keeps the last 20 messages in full while preserving a summary of the entire conversation for context, so the agent doesn't repeat questions already answered.

 Incremental Summarization+